TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

    You may notice, that the names above use the singular form, e.g. `post` and not `posts`.
 This is recommended, but not always followed.
-If you do not follow this pattern, you may :ref:`need manual mapping <t3extbasebook:using-foreign-data-sources>`.
+If you do not follow this pattern, you may need :ref:`manual mapping <t3extbasebook:using-foreign-data-sources>`.

 Database column name
 ====================